rffrasca/PDFKeeper/docs/ISSUE_TEMPLATE.md

 ### Steps to reproduce the error

-### Error message
+### Attachments

+Please attach:
-Please attach a screenshot of the error message.
+- screenshot of the error message.
-For an unhandled exception, please also attach PDFKeeper.log, located in %APPDATA%\Robert F. Frasca\PDFKeeper\<version>
+- PDFKeeper.log, located in %APPDATA%\Robert F. Frasca\PDFKeeper\<version> (for an unhandled exception only).
+- PDF document example that can be used to reproduce the problem.
+  *** DO NOT ATTACH ANY PDF DOCUMENT THAT CONTAINS PERSONAL INFORMATION ***